catalyst-cooperative/catalystcoop-handbook/docs/catalyst_101.md

 #### Accepting Membership

 - Sign the [Membership Agreement](https://drive.google.com/file/d/1tt4IXVwKi2Gj-L755AUZyu1QaVDRO8px/view?usp=sharing)
-- Purchase $1000 share, your initial capital contribution to the co-op, by sending us a check in the mail.
+- Purchase $1000 share, your initial capital contribution to the co-op, by sending Christina a check in the mail.

 (security)=